Warmer temperatures Wednesday

 Thursday/Friday:

-Big question will be in regards to an upper level low that may drift into the Midwest this week.
-Many more projections are jumping on board with this idea, so for now, where putting in rain chances for very late Saturday night through Sunday night, but confidence level is low at best.
-Temperatures do take a bit of a hit starting Friday, before rebounding by the end of the weekend.
+The big question will be in regards to an upper-level low that may drift into the Midwest this week.
+Many more projections are jumping on board with this idea, so, for now, we’re putting in rain chances for very late Saturday night through Sunday night, but the confidence level is low at best.
+Temperatures will take a bit of a hit starting Friday before rebounding by the end of the weekend.
 Another shot of cooler air looks to move in by early next week.